Welcome to Division of Health Education

 What is Public Health?

 Public health is the art and science dealing with the protection and improvement of community health by an organized activity of society to promote, protect, improve, and, when necessary, restore the health of individuals, specified groups, or the entire population.
 Public health is a concept, a value, a profession, a social institution, a set of scientific and professional disciplines and technologies, and a form of practice.
 Public health work is conducted by teams of clinicians, epidemiologists, social workers, behavioral scientists, health education specialists, health inspectors, sanitary engineers, statisticians, administrators, and supporting clerical and secretarial staff.
 Efficient and effective public health practice needs collaborative teamwork.
 The teams vary greatly in size, complexity, levels of skill, financial support, and government's commitment to the particular public health issues.
+To know more about what is public health, visit the What is Public Health site or This is Public Health campaign site by the Association of Schools & Programs of Public Health, the Centers for Disease Control and Prevention site, or the World Health organization site.

 What is Health Education?